-Money spent on a tap dance board is an investment, not an expense.
+Money spent on a tap dance floor is an investment, not an expense.

 Whether you're a beginner or already have a tap dance job, owning a tap dance board can be very profitable.

-Below I discuss the 5 Profitable P's of having a tap board at home.
+Below I discuss the 5 Profitable P's of having a tap floor at home.

 By practicing on a tap board at home, you'll "progress" faster between tap classes.
 That means you will learn more tap steps, more quickly than students who are only practicing during the "once-a-week" class.